DXHeroes/knowledge-base-content/practices/unit_testing.md

 - Insufficient performance
 - [demotivated team](/issues/demotivated-team)

-## How to Implement the Unit Tests
+## How to Implement the Unit Testing

 - Find a tool or a framework suitable for your programming language such as [NCrunch](https://www.ncrunch.net/), [EmbUnit](https://www.embunit.com/), or [HtmlUnit](http://htmlunit.sourceforge.net/).
 - Do not try to reach 100% unit test coverage.
 Focus on the behaviors of the tested system.